sjriddle/ReservationSystem/README.md

 - Install Composer
 - Make sure you have php 7.2+
 - `composer install`
-- Update `.env` file ‘DATABASE_URL’ variable (currently, this is configured for a MySQL user named 'test' with the hostname '127.0.0.1'.
-To get this to work, you'll have to create this user in your MySQL workbench or MySQL CLI.
+- Update `.env` file ‘DATABASE_URL’ variable (currently, this is configured for a MySQL user named 'root' with the hostname '127.0.0.1'.
 This will be changed in the future to a MySQL Database in cloud AWS.)
+- All you need to run to create your Database and tables is `php bin/console doctrine:migrations:migrate` since the migrations have already been created.

 ### Setup Virtual Host
 - Go to `C:\xampp\apache\conf\httpd.conf` and uncomment out `#Include conf/extra/httpd-vhosts.conf` on Mac it will be in the `/Applications/XAMPP/xamppfiles/etc/httpd.conf` and the line will be `#Include etc/extra/httpd-vhosts.conf`